-Any student who has earned a cumulative GPA of 2.00-2.49 at the undergraduate level will receive provisional acceptance into the graduate program.
-Students who are provisionally accepted must achieve a cumulative GPA of 2.50 in the first semester of graduate study, after which the normal policy for Satisfactory Academic Progress will apply.
-If the student does not receive a cumulative GPA of 2.50 in the first semester of graduate work, he or she may be suspended for a period of one semester.
+Any student meeting two of the three standards outlined above (GPA, Writing Sample, References) may be reviewed for provisional acceptance.
+Students who are provisionally accepted must achieve a grade of "B" (3.0 GPA) or higher in the first semester, after which the normal policy for Satisfactory Academic Progress will apply.
+If the student does not receive a grade of "B" (3.0 GPA) or higher in the first semester, he or she may be suspended for a period of one semester.
 A suspended student will need to apply for re-entry in order to continue in the program.